Human Resource Management

 Employment of Persons with Disabilities

-Sixteen persons with disabilities are working for us (as of the end of March 2024).
+Eighteen persons with disabilities are working for us (as of the end of March 2025).
 We will continue our efforts to hire persons with disabilities in positions suitable for their abilities and aptitudes, including improving the workplace environment and reviewing work duties.

 ■Employment Rate of Persons with Disabilities (Non-consolidated)